 In the GBA version, Marluxia is glad you’ve killed Axel, but says that he figures it’s not so much Sora who’s responsible for killing Axel as the Keyblade.
 This is a good line, and even raises a few questions about whether or not he’s right.
 We have seen that Sora is the Keyblade’s preferred wielder, and that the strength of his heart is the reason for that, but it does raise the question of how much of Sora’s strength is the Keyblade, and how much of it is the strength of his associations and heart, leading to him having the Keyblade.

 After a quick foray into the nearby desert, we turned back and tracked down a Chocobo egg we had heard about in Menos, and after a quick walk we found it at the end of an optional path.
-Of course it hatched right in front of us.
-The Chocobo imprinted on us, because that is the only thing baby birds ever do in stories like this, and it joined us as a partner.
-Naturally the Chocobo couldn’t attack, though if you used its ASK, it would let you ride it so that you would become invulnerable like any other Chocobo in the series.
+Naturally, it hatched right in front of us and Chocobo imprinted on us, because that is the only thing baby birds ever do in stories like this, and it joined us as a partner.
+The Chocobo couldn’t attack, though if you used its ASK, it would let you ride it so that you would become invulnerable like any other Chocobo in the series.
 Not bad for a newborn.
-Oddly enough, this was an optional portion of the game, despite some events that will follow…
+Oddly enough, recruiting the Chocobo is optional, despite some events that will follow…

 There’s no setup cutscene for Floor 13.
 You can talk to Donald and Goofy as NPCs if you want to, like on every other floor, but that’s it.
 The door is wide open, so there’s no need to even use a card to open it.
 These breaks in tradition are all signs that the game is finally coming to an end.
 On the other side of the door there is no memory-world: only the bare walls of Castle Oblivion.

-I should probably talk about Level Ups before we get much further.
-With each level up, we were able to upgrade one of our four stats, with would give smaller upgrades to two related stats.
-This looked like it was going to get complicated, but early on we discovered that if we alternated between Power and Wisdom, we would have balanced stats, and since we needed that early on, we saw no reason to lose it as we continued.
+I should probably talk about level ups before we get much further.
+Sumo gains XP for each kill as normal for an RPG, and with each level up, you’re able to upgrade one of our four stats, with would give smaller upgrades to two related stats.
+This looked like it was going to get complicated, but early on we discovered that if we alternated between Power and Wisdom, we would have balanced stats, and since we needed that early on, we stuck to it, and saw no reason to stop as we got towards the end of the game!
 In short, Power does the hitting, Wisdom upgrades your MP and magic attack strength, Stamina influenced your defence and HP, and Will works the Will bar.
 The Will Bar is a bar at the bottom of the screen that filled at a rate based on your Will stat, but would empty if you attacked.
-It’s useless until it’s filled, but once filled, it would upgrade your next attack to a special one: axes would be thrown, swords would spin like a blender if you used the wide swing, or would cause Sumo to dash back and forth like a prototype for Kingdom Heart’s Sonic Blade if you used a stab.
+It’s useless until it’s filled, but once filled, it would upgrade your next attack to a special one: axes can be thrown, swords spin like a blender if you used the wide swing, or would cause Sumo to dash back and forth like a prototype for Kingdom Heart’s Sonic Blade if you use a stab.

 This “wait and attack” mechanic became a central in later Mana games, but unfortunately in this game the will bar never upgrades except in terms of speed.
 This means the only way the devs could upgrade the will bar was to start it off so slow that it takes nearly a full minute to fill.
 It doesn’t really become viable until the late game.
 The levelling system in Sword of Mana was much more complicated, getting into some real tangles with a one-way class upgrade system, I’m sort of glad we didn’t have to put up with it.